ramonbs/trivia-game/README.md

 > This will start a development server, which will allow you to view the game in your web browser.
 By default, the game will be available at http://localhost:3000.

 ## Testing
-To run the tests for the React Trivia Game, use the following command:
+To run the tests for the Trivia Game, use the following command:
 ```
 npm test
 ```
 > This will run the Jest test suite, which will test the functionality of the application.

 ## Contributing
-If you would like to contribute to the React Trivia Game, please follow the steps below:
+If you would like to contribute to the Trivia Game, please follow the steps below:

 1. Fork this repository to your own GitHub account.